JAlcocerT/Linux/content/docs/Arch/garuda.md

 Fixed releases prioritize stability and ease of maintenance but might not have the latest features as soon as they're released.

 {{% /details %}}

+### How to Customize Garuda

+Garuda is an impressive looking distro out of the box

+* You can get their Art-Work from [this gitlab repo](https://gitlab.com/garuda-linux/themes-and-settings/artwork/garuda-wallpapers/-/blob/master/src/garuda-wallpapers/Dr460nized%20Honeycomb.png?ref_type=heads)